21

 Do not put your favorite gold and platinum jewelry in your checked baggage.
 If they lose your suitcase you’ll be so sad.

-After a bit of research, this Goleta Jeweler did and an interesting email from my client Lorrie, I’ve discovered that you are better off travelling with your nice jewelry than stacking on the costume jewelry.
+After a bit of research I did and an interesting email from my client Lorrie, I’ve discovered that you are better off travelling with your nice jewelry than stacking on the costume jewelry.
 Really?
 Yup!

 Gold and Platinum are Not Magnetic